These are breeders that I would buy a puppy from, and would recommend to my friends or family members.

 1. Look for puppies who have been raised the way you intend the pup to live with you.
 In other words, if you are looking for a companion to live in your home with your family, that is how the puppy should have been raised at least part of the time - in a home, with a family.
 But you'll have to see that for yourself.
 Many commercial breeders claim on their websites that their pups are raised in the house, while in fact they spend all their time in a kennel building, barn or backyard.

-2. Get written proof of any health testing.
-Being told that "my vet said she's healthy" or "My vet looked at the X-rays and said they were OK" is NOT the same thing as real Health Testing.
+2. Get proof of any health testing.
+Being told that "my vet said she's healthy" or "My vet looked at the X-rays and said they were OK" is NOT the same thing as real, breed specific Health Testing.
+Real Health Testing will be reported to the Orthopedic Foundation for Animals, and will be available on their website at ofa.org.
 For Great Danes, the following tests should be done:

 -Hips should be checked for the absence of Hip Dysplasia, as proved by a score from either OFA or PennHip.